josephmisiti/josephmisiti.github.io/_posts/2014-12-06-delegates-in-iOS.markdown

 })
 {% endhighlight %}

 In this example, the callback `function(e)` will be called anytime a keyboard key is pressed.
-(Yes, I know it only works if you are in a browser)
+(Yes, I know it only works if you are in a browser, but I am trying to write a trival example)

 In objective C, the same thing can be accomplished through delegation: